Label development becomes a difficult task as projects scale up.

 Getting started with large-scale artwork development projects can be a gargantuan task.
 When a project starts, you need to enlist the stakeholders and assign them roles.
 You also need to let them know clearly what tasks they must perform and by when.

 Product labels require thorough inspection before they can be signed off.
 The visuals play a crucial role.
 However, the legality of the content must also be inspected.
-The label design must be verified by multiple departments and errors must be corrected before the label goes into production.
+The label design must be verified by multiple departments and errors must be corrected before the label goes into production, emphasizing the importance of Label Management in the process.

 Managing such tasks over chat groups or emails without a concrete work plan can get confusing.
 The team members will have no clear vision of what their roles and responsibilities are, resulting in a drop in productivity and accountability.